 Bat removal involves sealing up the house or building at all the high points.
 We bat proof the roof line, chimney, siding, attic vents, and dormers.
 After we have sealed up the home so that bat colonies can’t get back in – we mount bat exclusion devices to permit the bats to leave at night to feed.
 The work is done from the roof and ladders and involves some danger.
 Not only are we working from heights – but we are working with wild animals.

-For these and other reasons (risk of rabies & Histoplasmosis drives up insurance costs and liability) – getting bats out of your home or building can be expensive!
+For these and other reasons (risk of rabies & histoplasmosis drives up insurance costs and liability) – solving your bat problems and getting bats out of your home or building can be expensive!